mailcow/mailcow-dockerized-docs/docs/manual-guides/Dovecot/u_e-dovecot-vmail-volume.en.md

 ## The "old" way

-If you want to use another folder for the vmail-volume, you can create a `docker compose.override.yml` file and add the following content:
+If you want to use another folder for the vmail-volume, you can create a `docker-compose.override.yml` file and add the following content:

 ```
 version: '2.1'